 When data comes into the RTA gateway, it will be sent over to the matting protocol regardless if it's the same data.
-This allows you to send the same data again to the mating protocol.
+This allow you to send the same data over again to the mating protocol.

-Operation Mode Mark Data New on New Message
+Operation Mode (Mark Data New on New Message V